build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

    * `targets` should be the subset of `allTargets`. */
   allTargets: RustBuildTarget[];

-  /** Set of features defined for the package.
+  /** Set of features defined for the package (including optional dependencies).
    * Each feature maps to an array of features or dependencies it enables.
    * The entry named "default" defines which features are enabled by default. */
   features: Map<Feature, Set<Feature>>;